Sacred Heart Summer School

 Grade 3 to 8 Program

-Students in grades 3 to 8 will all take two required classes daily (English and Math during periods 1 and 4), and will then choose from a wide range of options in the areas of Arts/Crafts/Music, Cooking, Languages, Science/Technology, and Sports.
-Each day consists of six 55-minute sessions.
-If you are attending Summer School for the full two-week program (June 13th through to the 24th), please be sure to select different elective classes for the second week, as they are designed to repeat.
+Students in grades 3 to 8 choose from a wide range of options in the areas of Arts/Crafts/Music, Cooking, English, Math, Science/Technology, and Sports/Dance.
+Each day consists of four 75-minute sessions.
+If you are attending Summer School for the full two-week program (June 12th through to the 23rd), please be sure to select different elective classes for the second week, as they are designed to repeat.
 If you select the same options for both weeks, please understand that the class material will remain the same from one week to the next.

 Below is a comprehensive listing of all grades 3-8 class offerings this year.